NotW41k3R/overengineered-tictactoe/README.md

 This is the most overengineered version of TicTacToe i could think of, goal was to make a simple game of tictactoe, but now this version has...

 ## Features
+* **Reinforcement-Learning Agent**
+  A second bot powered by a Q-table that trains through thousands of self-play games.
+  It stores board states, learns from wins, ignores losing moves, and gradually improves its decision-making.
+  The Q-table is saved to disk so the agent gets smarter over time.

 * **Bot Player**
   A Defensive bot that defends threats across rows, columns and diagonals, it blocks all winning moves using vectorized evaluation.(Defense so good you might lose to it).